Junior Eurovision Song Contest 2005: Voting

 Voting was the same as the traditional voting system, with each country voting for their 10 favorite songs, with scores of 1–8, 10 and 12.
 It was the first time points 1 through 5 had automatically appeared on the scoreboard, with spokesmen reporting only points 6, 7, 8, 10 and 12.
 The presenters started off by giving all contestants 12 points.

-Opening and interval acts
+Contest overview

+The event took place on 26 November 2005 at 20:15 CET.
+Sixteen countries participated, with the running order published in October 2005.
+All the countries competing were eligible to vote by televote.
+Belarus won with 149 points, with Spain, Norway, Denmark, and Romania, completing the top five.
+Croatia, Serbia and Montenegro, the United Kingdom, Sweden, and Malta occupied the bottom five positions.